Great Advice For Transporting Cars and Other vehicles

 Detach any car covers on your car; the car covers can not be on your vehicle.
 This can be a missile while travelling on the trucks.

 Special Notes Truck Driver

-A car transporter’s protection won’t cover any items inside your vehicle.
+A car transporter's protection won't cover any items inside your vehicle.
 These things may move while in transport and cause massive harm to your car.
-You may responsible subject if your things cause damage to another car or the vehicle truck.
+You may be responsible subject if your things cause damage to another car or the vehicle truck.
 Always remove any valuable items.

 loading and unloading

 Your vehicle will be reviewed, loaded and unloaded while transported.
 Consequently, it will undoubtedly be opened.
 Reduce the danger of loss by removing unnecessary items, like video and DVD players, TVs, GPS Systems, and CD players.
 Ship these things independently.